Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ```
  4. In HDFS configuration, dfs.datanode.balance.max.concurrent.moves should be set by

-    value=executors*(agents+servers)*10,
+    value=executors_num*(agents_num+servers_num)*10,

-    in which executors_num represents the value of smart.cmdlet.executors in SSM, and agents_num and servers_num represent the number of agents and smart servers respectively.
+    in which executors_num, agents_num and servers_num represent the value of smart.cmdlet.executors, the number of smart agents and the number of smart servers respectively.

  5. Click the Save Changes button
  6. Restart stale Services and re-deploy the client configurations